arcanemachine/hetzner-dns-tools/README.md

 This library makes it easier to work with Hetzner's [DNS API](https://dns.hetzner.com/api-docs/).

+**This library is pretty basic for now.
+It does not currently do bulk operations, and it does not work with query params.
+Pull requests and forks are welcomed! :)**

 These tools are made with Python and are designed to be used in Bash or Python.

+**In Bash, results will be returned as a condensed JSON-formatted string, except when string values (e.g. zone IDs) are requested, or when DELETE actions are performed (will return 'OK' if successful).**

+**In Python, results will be returned as a dictionary, except when string values (e.g. zone IDs) are requested, or when DELETE actions are performed (will return 'OK'  if successful.**

 All examples in this README assume you are in the root directory of this project when running commands.

 ## Setup

+- Ensure the `requests` Python library is installed: `pip install requests`

-Clone the repo to a folder of your choice: `git clone https://github.com/arcanemachine/hetzner-dns-cli`.
+- Clone the repo to a folder of your choice: `git clone https://github.com/arcanemachine/hetzner-dns-cli`.

-Now, simply navigate to the folder and run the command you want to use.
+- Navigate to the folder and run the command you want to use.

-Example (from project root folder): ` HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zones/zone_list.py`

-(Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables)
+Example (from project root folder): ` HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zones/zone_list.py` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables)

 **All API calls require a `HETZNER_DNS_TOKEN` parameter to be set.**

 ## Setting environment variables in Bash

 If you already know about Bash environment variables, you can safely skip this section.
-If you don't, you should read this section to avoid leaking your DNS token in your bash history
+If you don't, you should read this section to avoid leaking your DNS token in your bash history.

 ### Setting environment variables